While countries wrangle over who should pay for the climate crisis, a community on Lagos Island is being swallowed by the sea

 "After numerous complaints, the government erected breakers in parts of the ocean.
 Without the breakers, there wouldn't have been anyone left in this village," he said.

-But just looking at the barriers, it's clear their construction was never fully completed.
+But just looking at the barriers, it's cle